Bougakov/Micromake-D1-3D-printer/calibrating.md

 These are exact offsets measured by the printer.
 Write them down.

-## Step three: measuring the printer's height manually.
+## Step three: measuring the printer's height manually

 I also wanted to have the printer's height measured exactly.
 My printer has had a value of `329.260 Z max length [mm]` stored in memory.
 I added 2cm and rounded it up to 340mm and stored the new value in EEPROM.
 (Use `Machine` -> `Firmware configuration` menu to change printer's settings in CURA.)